hpcleuven/VscDocumentation/source/software/mpi_for_distributed_programming.rst

 performance, scalability, and portability.
 MPI remains the dominant model used in high-performance computing today.

-The current version of the MPI standard is 3.0, but only the newest implementations implement the full standard.
-The previous specifications are the MPI 2.0 specification with minor updates in the MPI-2.1 and MPI-2.2 specifications.
-The standardization body for MPI is the `MPI forum`_ .
+The current version of the MPI standard is 4.0, but hardly any implementations currently have support for the new features.
+All recent implementations support the full 3.1 standard though.

 Some background information
 ---------------------------